Lamar Cardinals and Lady Cardinals: Rivalries

 Lamar has had many rivalries over the years.
 Some extend back to its early days in the Southland Conference on to the American South Conference and its time in the Sun Belt Conference.
 Others are newer following Lamar's return to the Southland Conference.

 McNeese State University – Lamar's biggest current rivals are the McNeese State Cowboys and Cowgirls.
 Games between the two schools usually are among the highest attended into the Southland Conference.
 The rivalry features double header basketball games for men's and women's basketball.
 The weekend baseball series is usually played to allow both teams a home game, the designated home team plays Friday at the opposing school and then plays its Saturday and Sunday matches at home.
 In 2010 when Lamar revived its football team the fans of both teams packed the 17,000-seat stadium to the brim.
 The official attendance of 19,235 was the largest game at McNeese since 2002.
 In 2009, the rivalry was formalized with a joint agreement between the two universities and Verizon Wireless.
 The "Verizon Wireless Battle of the Border features "...head-to-head and SLC Championship competition in 14 different sports..."

-Sam Houston State University – Lamar's other current rivalry is fellow Texas State University System school, Sam Houston State University.
-This will remain a conference rivalry with both schools' moves to the WAC.

-A rivalry with another fellow Texas State University System school, Texas State University, has cooled after Texas State's departure from the Southland Conference.
+Texas State University System rivalries– Lamar had active rivalries with fellow Texas State University System schools Sam Houston State University and Texas State University.
+The rivalry with Texas State University cooled after Texas State's departure from the Southland Conference.
+The rivalry with Sam Houston continued with both Lamar and Sam Houston's move to the WAC.
+With Lamar's return to the Southland Conference in 2022 and Sam Houston's move to Conference USA in 2023, the rivalry is currently dormant.

 During the 70's and 80's Lamar had longstanding basketball rivalries with Southwestern Louisiana (now the University of Louisiana at Lafayette and branded athletically as "Louisiana"), Louisiana Tech and Arkansas State.

-Following Lamar and its fellow Texas institutions joining the WAC, the conference split into divisions in all sports except football (which the WAC is reinstating in 2021) and men's and women's basketball.
-One of the divisions consists of the conference's six Texas members—the four incoming Southland members, plus existing members Tarleton and UTRGV.
-Presumably, this will allow rivalries to develop among these schools.